Encouragement and real help for the Christian mom going through depression and anxiety.

 10) Walk through it with your spouse.

 Let him be a support to you and tell him how you need him to help.
-My husband is much more understanding after conversations we’ve had about my struggles.
-It’s important for me to be patient with him too, because he doesn’t really go through anxiety like I do!
+My husband is much more understanding after the conversations we’ve had about my struggles.
+It’s important for me to be patient with him too because he doesn’t really go through anxiety as I do!

 If you’re in a hard place right now too, feeling that you may be struggling with anxiety and/or depression as a Christian mom, I hope these suggestions give you some action steps and help you remember that God does care and wants to deliver and redeem you in your struggles!

 I created a printable that lists Scripture references for 26 Bible verses to turn to when you’re struggling with mental health.